jeffreyolchovy/sbt-fmpp-resolver/README.md

 NOTE: The addition of the above resolvers is a temporary measure.
 They can be lifted once the plugin and its supporting library have been published to wider distribution channels.

-Once the plugin has been installed for a given project (or globally), you can leverage it using `sbt new`.
+Once the plugin has been installed for a given project (or globally), you can leverage it using `sbt new` or via the `fmpp` input task.

 For example, given the following sbt project structure:
 ```